HHS Deputy Secretary announces $6.5 million in telehealth funding

-Alaska Department of Health and Social Services (DHSS) Deputy Secretary Eric Hargan announced Monday that $6.5 million of funding over three years will be committed to researching and deploying telehealth funding in rural areas.
+United States Department of Health and Human Services (HHS) Deputy Secretary Eric Hargan announced Monday that $6.5 million of funding over three years will be committed to researching and deploying telehealth funding in rural areas.

 This telehealth broadband pilot program will link federal initiatives in the U.S. Department of Health and Human Services (HHS), the U.S. Department of Agriculture (USDA) and the Federal Communications Commission (FCC).
 These initiatives will work to access the broadband capacity of health care providers and patients to participate in telehealth services.